NeoxData/DAND/README.md

 The following projects are:
 1. Analysis of A/B testing
 2. EDA in a red wines dataset
-3. Getting information from a dataset bikeshare using python
+3. Exploration of US bikeshare dataset using python and getting descriptive statistics
-4. Statistical analysis of phero
+4. Statistical analysis of the Stroop Effect